department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

   - For each session with a participant using a screen reader, have an accessibility specialist as the observer to help with any technical issues.

 # Hypotheses and Conclusions
-1.
-    1. MOSTLY TRUE:
-1.
-    1. MAYBE TRUE:
-3.
-    1. PARTLY TRUE:
 1. Veterans will feel comfortable reporting harassment that occurs at VA.
+    1. MOSTLY TRUE: Most participants seemed comfortable reporting harassment if it's "bad enough", though many wouldn't bother if with verbal-only harassment that they could ignore.
-2. Veterans will learn from the poster how to report harassment that happens at VA.
+1. Veterans will learn from the poster how to report harassment that happens at VA.
+    1. TRUE: All participants who saw the poster said that they would report in one of the ways listed.
-2. Veterans will learn from the static landing page how to report harassment that happens at VA.
+3. Veterans will learn from the static landing page how to report harassment that happens at VA.
+    1. MOSTLY TRUE: All participants except one said they'd report in one of the ways listed.
+One participant didn't have the patience to read the page.
 3. Veterans will understand what will happen when they report harassment at VA.
+    1. NOT TRUE: Half of the participants didn't read this section on the landing page and speculated based on their own experiences.

 # Key Findings